Blauyourmind/cnbc_webspider/README.md

 ```
 python3 cnbc_spider.py
 ```
-4. Data will be saved to the cnbc_news.csv file which you can use for further analysis
+4. Data will be saved to the cnbc_news.csv file inside the "data" folder which you can use for further analysis

+# External Data
+VIX data collected from Yahoo Finance